 The confidence generated by the traditional financial system and the dollar as a world reserve is also crumbling after years of erosion.
 With the constant sanctions imposed by the United States on countries such as China, Venezuela, North Korea, Iran, and Russia, the message has been clear and forceful for citizens and leaders.
 Money does not belong to everyone but to the one who issues, safeguards, and distributes it.
 Ergo, the United States.

-A country with a little more than 300 million inhabitants can control the lives of more than 7B people on earth who (possibly) do not share the same culture, the same geographic reality, much less the same economic benefits.
+A country with a little more than 300 million inhabitants can control the lives of more than 7B people who (possibly) do not share the same culture, geographic reality, or economic benefits.
 For obvious reasons, this generates an imbalance in world finances that different powers wish to remedy by promoting the use of their currencies (as is the case of China).

 As if that were not enough, the war has also generated a new economic climate (due to the sanctions) that puts new elements on the table, as is the case of the blockade of Russian oil.
-Russia is another country that leads the world in crude oil exports and gas production, and other raw materials.
+Russia is another country leading in crude oil exports, gas production, and other raw materials.
 However, the international community blocked Russia from accessing dollars in the whole region through the SWIFT system.
 The Eastern European nation has not been able to benefit from the current oil price increases, whose price has plummeted.